dheerajalim/impactanalytics_question/README.md

 Using the same logic at index 0 there's an array, then inside that array at index 1 there's another array, which is a concentric array of 3, final one containing the elements 6,8.

+# Assumption
+The input will always be a valid python list of integers